IBM/CRAIG/unit-tests/data-files/slz.md

 The default configuration includes:

+Resource Name      | Description
+-------------------|---------------------------------------------------------------------------------------------------------------
 management-gateway | A VPN gateway service deployed in the management resource group on the VPN subnet tier of the management VPC.
--------------------|---------------------------------------------------------------------------------------------------------------

 ### Related Links